-7. Learn when black and white does it better
+8. Learn when black and white does it better

 There’s a time and place where nothing captures it better than B&W film.

 Black and white will be a challenge for users at first.
-The medium is notoriously tricky to understand, since our entire world revolves around color.
-But a good black and white image can say way more than color.
+The medium is notoriously tricky to understand since our entire world revolves around color.
+But a good black-and-white image can say way more than color.

 The best advice I can give to start is to put your subject in the highlights of the film, that way, the subject will be bright while everything else is dark.

-Since humans tend to focus on the brighter part of the image, this is a surefire way to make sure the viewer is at least looking where you intend for them to look.
+Since humans tend to focus on the brighter part of the image, this is a surefire way to make sure the viewer is at least looking where you want them to look when seeing the printed film photographs.
 If you’re having trouble deciding which film to choose, here’s a link to my guide on choosing a B&W film stock for your purpose.

-8. Learn how to develop film at home
+9. Learn how to develop film at home

 Developing film at home is surprisingly easy, and an extremely forgiving process.
 There are all kinds of people online who give rigid guidelines that you must follow to a tee or risk ruining everything and burning your house down.
 I’ve broken their rules many times and I still have my house, so joke’s on them, right?

-If you’d like to learn more about developing film at home, here’s a simple guide that we’ve created on how to get started, including a handy list of the required items.
+Most film-developing chemicals will expire within 6 months of opening, so it’s only going to be worthwhile if you develop a certain number of films to use them up on time.If you’d like to learn more about developing film at home, here’s a simple guide that we’ve created on how to get started, including a handy list of the required items.

-9. Find a community darkroom, or build one of your own
+10. Find a community darkroom, or build one of your own

 Once you’ve started developing your own film, the next move to make is to print your own images in the darkroom.
 The darkroom is where I’ve learned the most about film photography, and it’s one of my favorite places to spend time.